sremedios/phinet/README.md

 - -2 refers to all but one core

 Example usage:
-`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/ --numcores -1`
+`python validate.py --task modality --datadir data/validation/ --model phinet.json --weights weights/modality/my_weights.hdf5 --results_dst validation_results/ --numcores -1`

 ### Image Preprocessing
 Here are all the preprocessing steps which are automatically executed in `train.py`, `validate.py`, and `test.py`.